tasninanika/Penora-Client/README.md

 ## 🧾 Overview

 **Penora** is a full-featured blog platform frontend designed with performance, clarity, and user engagement in mind.
-Built using React and Tailwind CSS, Penora provides a seamless interface for reading, writing, managing blogs, and exploring meaningful content.
+Penora provides a seamless interface for reading, writing, managing blogs, and exploring meaningful content.

 ---